AbsGeorge/project1-indoorclimbing/README.md

 ### Sign-Up Page (Crud Update Function)

-A climber then electronically sign-up to a centre by clicking the sign-up button.
+A climber will then be able to electronically sign-up to a centre by clicking the sign-up button.
-The url, in this case (/signup/2), the 2 is the direct ID of a climbing centre which I will show and explain more about later.
+The url, in this case (/signup/2), where the 2 is the direct ID of a climbing centre which I will show and explain more about later.

 ![](https://i.gyazo.com/5c420bb033469ae770d87b7cedac3c4a.png)